Particular/ServicePulse/docs/forwarded-headers-testing.md

-# Local Testing Forwarded Headers (Without NGINX)
+# Local Testing Forward Headers (Without NGINX)

-This guide explains how to test forwarded headers configuration for ServicePulse without using NGINX or Docker.
+This guide explains how to test forward headers configuration for ServicePulse without using NGINX or Docker.
 This approach uses curl to manually send `X-Forwarded-*` headers directly to the application.

 ## Prerequisites